TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

   MBE01 - a simple cube
   MBE02 - a block with a more complicated shape
-  MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions Items
+  MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions

+Items
   MBE10 - a simple item
-  MBE11 - an item with multiple variants - rendered using multiple models and multiple layers MBE12 - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow MBE13 - customise Mining behaviour of Blocks and Items - several test classes that show how mining works TileEntities
+  MBE11 - an item with multiple variants - rendered using multiple models and multiple layers MBE12 - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow MBE13 - customise Mining behaviour of Blocks and Items - several test classes that show how mining works

+TileEntities
   MBE20 - using a tile entity to store information about a block - also shows examples of using NBT storage MBE21 - using the TileEntitySpecialRenderer to render unusual shapes or animations

+Containers (Inventory blocks)
+-  MBE30 - a simple container for storing items in the world - similar to a Chest
+-  MBE31 - a functional container such as a Furnace or Crafting Table

 How to use this example project-
 A) You can browse directly in GitHub, or alternatively download it as a zip and browse it locally.